pcaversaccio/erc20-permit-upgradeable/README.md

 ## Upgrading an Upgradeable Contract

-Let's assume you have deployed one of the two template smart contracts and you want to include a further feature such as flash minting (lending tokens without requiring collateral as long as they're returned in the same transaction).
-Since the proxy contract already called `initialize` within the context of the first implementation contract, we must create a new function or modifier called `upgradeToV2` that allows initialising the required parameters for the flash mint feature.
-This could look like the following as function (not considering all further contract-specific dependencies):
+Let's say you have deployed one of the two template smart contracts and want to add another feature, e.g. _flash minting_ (i.e. lending tokens without requiring collateral as long as they're returned in the same transaction).
+Since the proxy contract has already called `initialize` in the context of the first implementation contract, we will need to create a new function or modifier called `upgradeToV2` that will allow the initialisation of the required parameters for the flash mint (or any newly added) feature.
+This could look as follows as a function (without taking into account all other contract-specific dependencies):

 ```solidity
 // SPDX-License-Identifier: MIT